cloudmesh/classes/docs/source/assignments.rst

 Please submit a one page ACM style 2 column paper in which you include the following information dependent on if you do a term paper or Project.
-The title will be preceeded with the keyworkd "PROJECT" or "REPORT"
+The title will be proceeded with the keyword "PROJECT" or "REPORT"

 A project proposal should contain in the proposal section: